wilsonmar/wilsonmar.github.io/_posts/2019-07-13-microtrader.md

       <br /><br />

    * Trader Dashboard at <a href="http://localhost:32771">http://localhost:32771</a>
       - provides a web dashboard displaying stock market quote activity, recent stock trades and the current state of the portfolio.
-The dashboard also provides an operational view of the status and service discovery inforamtion for each service.
+The dashboard also provides an operational view of the status and service discovery information for each service.
       - <strong>multiple instances</strong> for High Availability
+      - makes use of http/2 <strong>web sockets</strong> for efficient async communication with clients browsers
       <br /><br />

    * Audit Service at <a href="http://localhost:32768/audit/">http://localhost:32768/audit/</a>